lsst/rtn-097/index.rst

 * Review the banner instructions and the topics tagged with "forum-howto".

 * E.g., how to mark solutions, format code and math, and flag posts.

+For Rubin staff
+^^^^^^^^^^^^^^^

+Make your Forum account recognizable as Rubin staff by updating your account preferences.

+* Adopt a username and name that are recognizable as you.

+  * E.g., "MelissaG" is preferred to "CookiesForever3000" or "mlg".

+* Change your profile picture from the default.

+  * It need not be a picture of you.

+  * The point is to look like an active account.

+* Join the LSST group (https://community.lsst.org/g/LSST).

+* Choose "LSST" as your "Title".

+* Fill out your profile’s "About Me", timezone, and institute, at minimum.